Chubtoad5/hat_detector_web/README.md

-# Object Detector Application - Deployment Guide
+# Object Detector Application

+This is a python based application that leverages Azure Computer Vision (https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-computer-vision)
+The application is deployed on Ubuntu and taps into a local USB or RTSP camera feed for analyzing frames with the Computer Vision APIs

 ## OVERVIEW

-This guide explains how to deploy the Ojbect Detector application on a new server using the all-in-one deployment script (`deploy.sh`).
+This guide explains how to deploy the Objec Detector application on a new server using the all-in-one deployment script (`deploy.sh`).
 The script automates the installation of all dependencies, configures the necessary services (web app and camera manager), and starts the application.

 This applications takes a local video feed (i.e. from a USB Webcam, presented via /dev/video0) and from an RTSP URL provided during setup.